Skip to main content

 Therapists are highly trained to guide, support, and assess progress.
 Yet, research continues to show that even experienced clinicians have mixed results at predicting which clients will improve, drop out, or struggle in therapy.

-This isn’t a critique of therapists—it’s a reality supported by data.
-And for those who place trust in residential treatment programs—families, school districts, educational consultants, and Managed Care Organizations (MCOs)—this insight is critical.
+This isn’t a critique of therapists, it's simply an observation supported by data.
+And for those who place trust in residential treatment programs, family therapists, school districts, educational consultants, and Managed Care Organizations (MCOs)—this insight is critical.

 At Oxbow Academy, we take this seriously.
+We noticed years ago that some of our clinicians, in treatment team, were making clinical decisions based on limited observations and reporting.
+This is a common practice in residential settings.
+We thought we could do better.
 That’s why we use validated, research-backed tools to supplement clinical intuition and track meaningful progress in real time.

 Research Shows: Intuition Isn’t Enough

-In a foundational study by Hannan et al. (2005), therapists failed to recognize which of their clients were likely to experience treatment failure—even when objective outcome data pointed to risks.
-Similarly, Hatfield et al. (2010) demonstrated that therapists tend to overestimate their effectiveness, often missing early signs of deterioration.
+In a foundational study by Hannan et al. (2005), some therapists failed to recognize which of their clients were likely to experience treatment failure, even when objective outcome data pointed to risks.
+Similarly, Hatfield et al. (2010) demonstrated that some therapists tend to overestimate their effectiveness, often missing early signs of deterioration.

 How Oxbow Academy Brings Data Into Treatment

-At Oxbow Academy—a residential treatment center in Utah for teenage boys with Problematic Sexual Behavior (PSB) and co-occurring emotional and developmental needs—data is an essential part of every student’s treatment journey.
+At Oxbow Academy, a residential treatment center for teenage boys with Problematic Sexual Behavior (PSB) and co-occurring emotional and developmental needs, data is an essential part of every student’s treatment journey.

 We use two key tools to track and guide progress: